BouncingPixel/node-packages/rackspace-uploads/README.md

      the result of the `fileNameFactory(req)` + the filename in the file-input field (fetchable with JS).

 ## Troubleshooting

+_Uploads are 0 bytes_
+Check if Imagemagick is installed correctly.
+On Windows, be certain to install the legacy executables in the installer.

 _req.body is empty/null/undefined_
 Be sure to set the `enctype` in the HTML form to `multipart/form-data`.